 Be cautious when climbing and descending hills.
 Prior to reaching a hill to climb, prepare to shift into a lower gear.
 The steepness of the hill will determine which gear is the correct one to select.
 Once you have reached the hill, shift into the correct gear and apply power using the same riding technique that you use on level ground.
-Use the gearing to keep the same comfortable cadence you enjoy when riding on level ground to the extent that is possible.
+If the hill is steep, lean forward to drive additional power from your quadriceps muscles.
+Use the gearing to keep the same comfortable cadence you enjoy when riding on level ground.